micmejia/bible-dump/NKJV/James/Jas 3.md

 Even so the tongue is a little member and boasts great things.
 See how great a forest a little fire kindles!

 ###### 6
-And the tongue _is_ a fire, a world of [^c]iniquity.
-The tongue is so set among our members that it defiles the whole body, and sets on fire the course of [^d]nature; and it is set on fire by [^e]hell.
+And the tongue _is_ a fire, a world of iniquity.
+The tongue is so set among our members that it defiles the whole body, and sets on fire the course of nature; and it is set on fire by hell.

 ###### 7
 For every kind of beast and bird, of reptile and creature of the sea, is tamed and has been tamed by mankind.